tarwn/lessthandot-hugo/blogs/content/posts/2013-02-18-ten-things-added-after-sql.md

 **Pivot and unpivot**

-Pivot is a nice addition but if you don&#8217;t know the columns beforehand you will need to use dynamic SQL.
+Pivot is a nice addition but if you don't know the columns beforehand you will need to use dynamic SQL.
 I still have to lookup pivot and unpivot every time I use them since the syntax is a little complex.
 More can be found here [Crosstab with PIVOT][11] and [UNPIVOT][12]

 **Columnstore indexes**